-Does therapy work?
+Does counselling work?

-How do I know if I need therapy?
+How do I know if I need counselling?

-Only you can decide whether you wish to engage with therapy.
-Just talking to someone confidentially who is not a friend or family member can make all the difference.
+Only you can decide if this is the right time to start counselling.
+Talking to someone confidentially, who is not a friend or family member can make all the difference.

-How long is therapy?
+How long is counselling?

-Is therapy for times of crisis?
+Is counselling for times of crisis?

 Is it confidential, judgmental, embarrassing?